bentoml/aws-sagemaker-deploy/README.md

 * `enable_data_capture`: Enable Sagemaker capture data from requests and responses and store the captured data to AWS S3
 * `data_capture_s3_prefix`: S3 bucket path for store captured data
 * `data_capture_sample_percent`: Percentage of the data will be captured to S3 bucket.
-* `scaling`: Enable autoscaling for Sagemaker endpoint.
+* `scaling`: Enable and configure autoscaling for Sagemaker endpoint.
 * `scaling.disable`: Disable autoscaling for Sagemaker endpoint.
 * `scaling.min_instances`: Minimum number of instances for autoscaling.
 * `scaling.max_instances`: Maximum number of instances for autoscaling.